microsoft/vscode-docs/docs/languages/typescript.md

 ## IntelliSense

-IntelliSense shows you intelligent code completion, hover info, and signature information so that you can write code more quickly and correctly.
+IntelliSense shows you intelligent code completion, hover information, and signature help so that you can write code more quickly and correctly.

 ![TypeScript small completions for String type](images/typescript/ts-intellisense.png)